JeroenStravers1/minor_data_science_-_datavisualisation_assignment/world-food-facts/readme.md

 # My assignment:

 Answer the following question: "Which additives are applied the most?
 Make categories of reasons to add additives (improve flavour, mask decay, extend Best Before Date, ...)"

+I answered this question with a Treemap, I based the additive categories on information found online*.
+I added barplots to allow the user to further explore the usage of additives in different food categories.

+*http://www.e-nummers-lijst.nl/en_US/e-nummers-lijst/ (also available in english)